Visiting Grímsey Island - the Gem of the Arctic Circle in North Iceland

 Our guide greeted us in Grímsey

-If you look at the photo above you will see that our guide is carrying two sticks - my husband and I, being Icelanders, knew exactly what they were for.
-There is a lot of Arctic tern on Grímsey island and this bird will attack fearlessly if you come too close to their nesting ground.
+There are a lot of Arctic terns on Grímsey Island, and this bird will attack fearlessly if you come too close to their nesting ground.

-To be continued further down in my travel-blog - when the Arctic tern attacked me...
+To be continued further down in my travel blog - when the Arctic tern attacked me...

 Grímsey island harbour

-There are some 60 bird species to be found in Grímsey - but we were mainly interested in seeing the puffins.
-Less than 60 inhabitants on the island live on fishing, farming and they also catch birds and gather eggs.
-And of course, tourism, as it has become very popular to visit Grímsey.
+Less than 60 inhabitants on the island live on fishing and farming, and they also catch birds and collect eggs.
+And of course, there is tourism, as Grímsey has become very popular to visit.

 Basalt columns on Grímsey island